 Clinics are operating again after the Wisconsin Supreme Court’s 2025 ruling, but access depends on ongoing court decisions and enforcement choices. - Lawmakers are pulling abortion policy in opposite directions.

-Some proposals would protect people from investigation after miscarriage or stillbirth, while others would grant fetuses legal rights—raising the risk of delayed care and criminal penalties for patients and providers. - New proposals could further restrict how abortion care is delivered.
+Some bills would protect people from investigation after miscarriage or stillbirth, while others—including a fetal personhood proposal—could expand criminal liability for pregnancy outcomes and restrict reproductive care. - New proposals could further restrict how abortion care is delivered.

 A bill requiring state-issued “catch kits” for medication abortion would add new privacy, enforcement, and access hurdles for patients. - Voting access has expanded, but new ID rules are now locked in.